Compensation for flight delays and overbookings

 Delays and cancellations for domestic US flights

 Airlines that fly in the US are not legally obligated to provide any compensation for a delayed passenger on a domestic flight.
 In other words, there are no US federal regulations that require any compensation for a delayed or cancelled flight.
 However, keep in mind that each airline may have a policy for compensating passengers whose flights are delayed or cancelled, and those policies may include free or reduced price meals and hotel accommodations.

-This is in contrast to airlines that fly in the European Union, which are required to compensate passengers who are bumped, as well as passengers who experience many types of delays and flight cancellations.
+In contrast to domestic US flights, airliners that fly within the European Union are required to compensate passengers who experience many types of delays and flight cancellations.
 No matter where you fly, you should make the effort to become familiar both with what an airline is required by law to provide in the way of compensation, your airline's policies on compensating passengers,and how you may be able to negotiate for additional compensation.

 Rules for compensation for delayed and cancelled flights will depend on the rules of that country and the rules of the airline.
 As is the case with domestic flights in the US, if you are traveling on a domestic flight in another country, you should review the policies or regulations of that airline to see what compensation you can expect in the event of a delay or a cancellation.

 Delays and cancellations for European Union related flights

 Unlike the US, the European Union (EU) does provide for compensation for flight delays and cancellations.
 In most, but not all, cases involving a delay or cancellation of a flight, a passenger is entitled to compensation under European Parliament Regulation (EC) 261/2004 for delayed and cancelled flights.
 The amount of compensation will depend on the circumstances of the delay or cancellation, and the relevant regulations would apply to all airline flights departing from an EU airport or to any airline licensed in the EU if that flight is departing from an airport outside the EU to a destination within an EU member state.